Cooking On The Ranch

 April 24, 2021 By Lea Ann Brown 13 Comments

-Salmon in parchment topped with oranges, jalapenos and thyme
+Salmon in parchment paper topped with jalapeno pepper and orange.

 • This method of cooking salmon is easy, it’s impressive, delicious, healthy and some what of an entertaining coup.